flairNLP/flair/resources/docs/HUNFLAIR.md

 ## Comparison to other biomedical NER tools
 Tools for biomedical NER are typically trained and evaluated on rather small gold standard data sets.
-However, they are applied "in the wild", i.e., to a much larger collection of texts, often varying in topic, entity distribution, genre (e.g. patents vs. scientific articles) and text type (e.g. abstract vs. full text), which can lead to severe drops in performance.
+However, they are applied "in the wild" to a much larger collection of texts, often varying in topic, entity distribution, genre (e.g. patents vs. scientific articles) and text type (e.g. abstract vs. full text), which can lead to severe drops in performance.

-<i>HunFlair</i> outperforms other biomedical NER tools on corpora not used for training of neither HunFlair
-or any of the competitor tools.
+*HunFlair* outperforms other biomedical NER tools on corpora not used for training of neither *HunFlair* or any of the competitor tools.

 | Corpus         | Entity Type  | Misc<sup><sub>[1](#f1)</sub></sup>   | SciSpaCy | HUNER | HunFlair |